dCache/dcache-book2/cookbook-advanced.md

 Solution
 --------

  Use separate queues for the movers, depending on the door initiating them.
 This easily allows for a separation of requests of separate protocols.
-(Transfers from and to a [tape backend](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs.shtml#gl-tape_backend) and [pool-to-pool](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs.shtml#gl-p2p) transfers are handled by separate queues, one for each of these transfers.)
+(Transfers from and to a [tape backend](rf-glossary.md#tape-backend) and [pool-to-pool](rf-glossary.md#pool-to-pool-transfer) are handled by separate queues, one for each of these transfers.)

 A finer grained queue selection mechanism based on, e.g. the `IP` address of the client or the file which has been requested, is not possible with this mechanism.
-However, the [pool selection unit (PSU)](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs.shtml#gl-pm-comp-psu) may provide a separation onto separate pools using those criteria.
+However, the [pool selection unit (PSU)](rf-glossary.md#pool-selection-unit) may provide a separation onto separate pools using those criteria.

 In the above example, two separate queues for fast `GridFTP`  transfers and slow `dCap` library access would solve the problem.
 The maximum number of active movers for the `GridFTP`  queue should be set to a lower value compared to the `dCap` queue since the fast `GridFTP` transfers will put a high load on the system while the `dCap` requests will be mostly idle.